 In northern New England and upstate New York there has been a spike in asylum seekers and undocumented people fleeing the United States into Canada.
-In 2017, I visited a shelter for refugees that helps with these crossing.
-There I met families with babies, elderly couples, and young people on their own -- everyone waiting in a type of Limbo for what comes next.
+In 2017, I visited a shelter for refugees, not far from my home, that helps with these crossings.
+There I met families with babies, elderly couples, and young people on their own -- everyone waiting in limbo for what comes next.
 I photographed the spaces where they wait, the backgrounds to their temporary lives, the traces of boredom and anxiety.
 After weeks or months of waiting, many will receive asylum into Canada; others will try to walk across the border illegally.
 The title of this work comes from a passage by Hannah Arendt in which she writes of the way refugees exist in an unsteady state, only partially seen by the world.